The ISIS User Office is responsible for most of the administrative and domestic details that surround an ISIS experiment.

 Transport to and from Heathrow and Gatwick airports can be arranged if required.
 If you require a taxi during your stay, please ensure this is arranged in advance via the user office.
 The cut off for weekend taxi arrangements is 15:00 on a Friday.

-Recent alterations to Didcot Parkway station have rendered the ISIS 'Open-Booking' taxi system inoperable.
-If you take a taxi from Didcot, you need to take the first taxi from the taxi rank at the station and pay for this yourself.
-Most companies will accept card payment but it would be advisable to have enough cash to cover the fare which should be approx £15 - £20.
+If you take a taxi from Didcot, you will need to pay for this yourself.
+Most companies will accept card payment but it would be advisable to have enough cash to cover the fare which should be approx £20.

-Costs for bus and taxi fares can be claimed back by completing an expenses claim form which you can obtain from the User Office.
-Please ensure you get a receipt from the taxi driver if you wish to reclaim this cost.
+Eligible costs for bus and taxi fares can be claimed back by completing an expenses claim form which you can obtain from the User Office.
+Please ensure you get receipts for anything you wish to reclaim.

 Rooms in the on-site guest house are allocated on a first come first served basis.
 When the on-site hostel is full, visitors will be accommodated at The Cosener’s House in Abingdon.
 B&B accommodation will only be used when both, the on-site guest houses and The Cosener’s House are fully booked.
 In this case visitors have to pay the owner directly, even if they will later reclaim this expense.